riscv-collab/riscv-gnu-toolchain/README.md

  RUNTESTFLAGS="riscv.exp" make report

-To to restrict a test run to only RISC-V specific tests with match the pattern "zb*.c" and "sm*.c" the following command can be used:
+To restrict a test run to only RISC-V specific tests with match the pattern "zb*.c" and "sm*.c" the following command can be used:

  RUNTESTFLAGS="riscv.exp=zb*.c\ sm*.c" make report